Condorcet Markets: Equilibrium price in Naive and Kelly markets

 \section{Equilibrium price in Naive and Kelly markets}

-In order to see markets as belief aggregators we need to show the above market types always admit equilibria and, ideally, that equilibrium prices are unique, thereby making the aggregator resolute.
-The present section is concerned with these issues.
+In order to see markets as belief aggregators we need to show that the above market types always admit equilibria and, ideally, that equilibrium prices are unique, thereby making the aggregator resolute.
+We do so in this section.